- Things to Know

 Motor skills disorder, also called motor coordination disorder or motor dyspraxia, is a common disorder in childhood.

-- Children with this disorder have associated problems including difficulty in processing visuospatial information needed to guide their motor actions they may not be able to recall or plan complex motor activities such as:
+- Children with this disorder have associated problems including difficulty in processing visuospatial information needed to guide the motor actions they may not be able to recall or plan complex motor activities such as:

 - doing gymnastics,